-(ix) (a)
+(ix) Option (a) is correct.

 Explanation: In Robert Frost's poem "Birches," the crystal shells refer to the ice that forms on the branches of the birch trees during the winter.
 The speaker describes how the ice makes the branches bend and sway, and how the weight of the ice can cause the branches to break.